toddaustin07/MQTT_SmartApp/README.md

 ### Install the new SmartApp in your SmartThings mobile app
 - Go to the Automations page in the mobile app
-- Tap on the '+' in the upper right and select *Add routine*
+- Tap on the Discover icon in the upper right
-- Tap the *Discover* tab
 - Scroll down the list of SmartApps until you see one with the name you chose in the Developer Workspace
   - You may see duplicate entries (this is a bug in SmartThings).
 Usually the one that actually works is the one *missing* the description.
   - If you don't find your SmartApp listed, make sure you have developer mode enabled (in SmartThings mobile app settings), and that you completed the Developer Workspace project steps outlined earlier.